 - "Try a Little Tenderness" by Otis Redding.
 Performed by Mercedes.

 - "My Man" from Funny Girl (as performed by Barbra Streisand).
-Performed by Rachel.
+Performed by Duh.

 - "Pure Imagination" from Willy Wonka and the Chocolate Factory.
 Performed by New Directions.